 May: average temperature ~19°C

-With average temperatures around 19°, May is the best season for sightseeing.
-Most days will be pleasantly cool and moderately humid.
+With average temperatures around 19°, May is the best time to visit Osaka for sightseeing.
+Most days will be pleasantly fresh and moderately humid.
 High temperatures can reach around 28°, and some days may be slightly sweaty, but temperatures drop in the morning and evening.

-What to Wear in Osaka in Spring (March, April, May) - Clothes and Accessories
+What to Wear in Osaka in Spring: Clothes, Outfits and Accessories

 April: A thick coat will no longer be necessary, but mornings and evenings may be cool.
 A trench coat or other light coat and a cardigan will prove useful.
 For nighttime excursions to view the cherry blossoms, prepare for the cold with an extra inner layer and a jacket.

-May: From the middle to end of May, you will no longer need a coat, and most days you can get by with a single cardigan or long-sleeved shirt.
+May: May is the best time to visit Osaka.
+From the middle to the end of May, you will no longer need a coat, and most days you can get by with a single cardigan or long-sleeved shirt.
 However, there are still great variations in temperature day-to-day, so bringing along an extra cardigan or jacket for the cold is recommended.

 June: average temperature ~23°C